B2B vs. B2C. What are the differences between a Business to Business (B2B) and a Business to Consumer (B2C) platform?

 It would not be profitable in terms of time for anyone involved in the B2B transaction to waste time because your store is running too slow.

 The design of a B2B website must inspire professionalism and confidence.
-If you want to attract many re-sellers and to convert them in long-term partners, then you must understand how important is your company image and why you should constantly improve the user experience on your online store.
+If you want to attract many re-sellers and to convert them into long-term partners, then you must understand how important is your company image and why you should constantly improve the user experience on your online store.

 Your re-sellers will usually use the displayed commercials from your platform on their websites.